Estate Planning Attorney SEO: Capturing Wills, Trusts and Probate Clients

 What Content Strategy Drives Results for Estate Planning SEO?

 Content is the engine of estate planning SEO because prospects in this space are information-hungry.
 They are making important decisions about their family's future and want to feel educated and confident before hiring an attorney.
-The firms that provide that education earn trust, build authority, and capture organic traffic that converts at a high rate.

 Your content strategy should be built on a topic cluster model.
 At the center is a comprehensive pillar page — your main estate planning services page — that provides a broad overview of everything your firm handles.

-Branching from this hub are detailed pages for each practice area: last wills and testaments, revocable living trusts, irrevocable trusts, power of attorney, healthcare directives, probate administration, trust administration, special needs planning, and estate tax strategies.
+Each practice area page should answer the core questions a prospect has about that topic.
+What is it?
+Who needs it?
 How does the process work?
 What does it cost?
 Why should they hire an attorney instead of using an online service?
+This level of depth satisfies both the searcher and Google's quality algorithms.

 Beyond practice area pages, educational blog content targets the long-tail queries that drive awareness-stage traffic.
 Topics like 'what happens to your house if you die without a will in [state],' 'revocable trust vs irrevocable trust,' and 'how to choose a guardian for your children' attract prospects who are beginning their estate planning journey.
 When these prospects are ready to hire, your firm is already the trusted authority in their mind.